keikhcheung/keikhcheung.github.io/_posts/blog/2020-06-27-Linear-Writing-Software-Impedes-Literary-Exploration.md

 **Thinking is not a linear process, nor is writing.**

 We may start with a certain set of ideas and explicate them in one vocabulary.
 Others may sprout later, and we would similarly try to verbalise them.
-These latecomers——as new input——would open up new potential and provoke us to reflect on the previously written text, which leads to altering our narrative.
+These latecomers—as new input—would open up new potential and provoke us to reflect on the previously written text, which leads to altering our narrative.

 Hence, <mark>writing is often a process of back and forth.</mark> It is an experiment where you connect different elements and see how they go.
 It is akin to chemical lab test.
 Putting elements A and B may give a spark.
 It may make shiny crystals.
 Maybe also a kaboom or nothing at all.

 When we write, we are exploring the magic of words and connecting them to thoughts.
-There are hundreds——if not thousands——of possibilities.
+There are hundreds—if not thousands—of possibilities.

 {% include figure.html
     src="/images/blog/LWrit-Alternative.jpg"